diegore13/Coursera_Data_Science/03_Getting_and_Cleaning_Data/CodeBook.md

 * std: Standard deviation

 ### <h2> Other Variables
 * subjectId: Identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.
 * activity: Six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) that the subjects performed wearing a smartphone (Samsung Galaxy S II) on the waist.